-I am conscious of everything I eat.
+I am conscious of everything I eat and drink.

-The Vision for the ITP Commitments
+The Vision for the ITP Core Practice Intentions

 Learn more about the core components of ITP to put your personal practice into action.